dusan-dakic/chess_prep_tools/Readme.md

 ### To run executable on Windows, Linux

 Work in progress ...
 I'm not keen on bying certificate just to build Exe for Windows*, testing pyinstaller approach.
-Windows classifies everything as malware, so that is annoying.
+It appeaqrs that Windows OS classifies everything as malware, so that is annoying.